dnth/dnth.github.io/content/blog/training_dl_model_for_cell_counting/index.md

 If you're ready let's begin.

-### ⚙️ Step 1: Installation
+### ⚙️ Installation
-We will be using a computer vision library known as IceVision - a computer vision focused library built to work with Fastai.
+We will use a library known as [IceVision](https://airctic.com/0.12.0/) - a computer vision focused library built to work with [Fastai](https://github.com/fastai/fastai).

-I highly recommend that you use a virtual environment like Anaconda to install the package.
+Before we start, I highly recommend that you use a virtual environment system such as Anaconda.
 [Here](https://www.geeksforgeeks.org/set-up-virtual-environment-for-python-using-anaconda/) is how to set it up.

-All the codes you will need to replicate this post is open-sourced on this Github [repository](https://github.com/dnth/microalgae-cell-counter-blogpost).
+All the codes and data you will need to replicate this post is available on this Github [repository](https://github.com/dnth/microalgae-cell-counter-blogpost).
-To get started, clone the Git repository:
+To get started, let's clone the Git repository by typing the following in your terminal:

 ```bash
 git clone https://github.com/dnth/microalgae-cell-counter-blogpost